YockerFX/Custom-Discord-RPC/README.md

 [![console](https://cdn.discordapp.com/attachments/819949207531159592/824558704375627786/AS.PNG)](https://github.com/YockerFX/Custom-Discord-RPC)

 ## Genaral Information
+You can actually edit the code of the index.js file in any code editor.
 The comments should explain everything if you still have questions you can write me via discord: "HeuteNicht#7492".

 [![Comments](https://cdn.discordapp.com/attachments/819949207531159592/824553061803360267/Unbenannt.PNG)](https://github.com/YockerFX/Custom-Discord-RPC/blob/main/index.js)